|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 "The tail is missing.
 The machine guns are gone, possibly salvaged during the war, as the Japanese had a large camp on the nearby beach.
 One possibility is a P-40 that was seen to roll over and crash into the sea, if so, probably an MIA case."

 Justin Taylan adds:

-Crowley was declared dead the day of the mission and is memorialized on the tablets of the missing at Manila American Cemetery.
+Crowley was declared dead the day of the mission.
+He is memorialized at Manila American Cemetery on the tablets of the missing.

 American Battle Monuments Commission (AMBC) - John Francis Crowley

 FindAGrave - 1Lt John Francis Crowley (photo, obituary, tablets of the missing)

 Protect & Avenge page 229-230, 355 (index Crowley)